 If you’d like a unique way to meet up with coworkers.
-Mozilla Hubs might be a great choice.
+Mozilla Hubs acts as a great virtual water cooler.
 It allows you to socialize in virtual reality while other participants can join through mobiles or laptops.

 With Hubs, you can create an immersive 3D space with built-in features that allow you to watch videos, give presentations, or have virtual water cooler chat.
 Moreover, if you’d like more control of the space you’re using, you may use the Spoke tool to create a customized room.
 You may install everything you want in that room while meeting with your friends.
 For instance, you may give your VR room the look of a spaceship or a submarine, or anything else for that matter.